miken22/COSC310_TravelBot/README.txt

 Travel Bot: It is currently -4.59 degrees C in Revelstoke with broken clouds.

 Dynamic Response Building:
 Building upon the framework of the Location class developed in Assignment 2 the program has been modified to allow for more realistic answers by using the Google APIs to return true search results.
-This is most commonly used for search for restaurants and hotel locations.
+This is used for search for restaurants and hotel locations.
 The agent will try and perform a Google search on the keyword and if there are any results it will pick a result to use in building a response for the user.
 Examples:
 User: I can afford $60 a night.
 Travel Bot: Searching for the best accommodations that match you budget.